TLINDEN/tablizer/CODE_OF_CONDUCT.md

 come from,  how you look,  how you think,  what you believe,  who your friends are, whay you  said or did sometime in the  past.
 I don't even care if you are a human being.
 You are an alien so bored that you need to submit code on github?
 Fine with me.
+You're a convicted criminal?
+I don't give a shit!

 **The only thing I am interested here is Code and only Code.**